 When is my rent due?

 All rents are due to RentWerx San Antonio on the 1st (first) of each month.
 Late fees posted starting midnight on the 5th (fifth) of each month.
 Our late fee policy is 12% of the month’s rent starting the 5th (fifth) of the month.
 In accordance with the lease agreement and the Texas Property Code – all payments made to the property manager will be credited in the following ways:

 1) Any payments made go to late fees, maintenance fees, or other administrative fees FIRST.

 2) Any balances left after the fees are brought current can be applied to rent SECOND.

 Example: $1,500 per month in rent.
-Tenant forgets to pay rent on normal time and pays rent on the 5th of the month.
+Resident forgets to pay rent on normal time and pays rent on the 5th of the month.
 The total in late fees would be $180.
-If the tenant comes in to pay rent in certified funds and brings $1,500 – that payment applies FIRST to the late fees ($180.00) and SECOND to rent for $1,320.00.
+If the resident comes in to pay rent in certified funds and brings $1,500 – that payment applies FIRST to the late fees ($180.00) and SECOND to rent for $1,320.00.
 This makes the rent still late and unpaid.
 Unpaid rent is grounds for eviction.
 All of this is in compliance with the Texas Property Code.

 Additional Fees: In the efforts to collect rent, we are obligated to protect the owner and their best interests.
 If a resident is late paying rent with no response to our collection efforts via email and phone – notice will be posted to their front door.
 Once this occurs, the resident will be charged for that notice being posted.